techprimate/TPPDF/README.md

   • <a href="#license">License</a>
 </p>

+**Attention:**

+We just released version 2.0.0.
+It has breaking API changes and might causes issues as it is needs more testing.
+Please do not upgrade to it yet, unless you are willing to accept some instability.

+**IF YOU SEE ANY ISSUES, PLEASE REPORT THEM!** Thank you!

 ## What's new?

 TPPDF 2.0 brings a lot of new features and small tweaks.
 Here are some of the biggest ones: